 - If Layer 2 integration is sought: BCF does not run STP natively.
 By default, all phyiscal/virtual ports have BPDU guard enabled (Configurable).
 To integrate at layer 2, BPDU guard will need disabling, and a VLAN will need to be added with membership of all Core L2 interfaces, to enable BPDU pass-through.

 - for Layer 3 integration, BGP or Static Routing is available.
-OSPF is expected to be supported in the not too distant future.
+AS of BCF 4.6, OSPF v2 is now available and supported.

 The followup post to this one, discusses the Layer 3 integration option in more detail.